 BC-OLY-Beijing Olympics Coverage Advisory

-The Beijing Winter Olympics started Friday.
-They will run Feb 4-20.
-Find our latest plans in Coverage Plan.
+The Beijing Winter Olympics are underway.
+They will run through Feb.
+20. Find our latest plans in Coverage Plan.
 For the latest stories, video and photos, visit the Olympics hub in AP Newsroom.
 For access to AP Newsroom and other technical issues, contact apcustomersupport@ap.org or call 877-836-9477.

 Here are AP’s coverage plans for Saturday.
 All times are Eastern.